Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Preliminaries and Research Scope

 \subsubsection{Detection vs.\ Generation}

-Edge cases can be achieved or identified through two main approaches: detection and generation.
-The former method aims to identify the edge cases during the analysis of existing datasets and usually represents unusual or infrequent patterns in the data.
+Edge cases can be achieved or identified through two main mechanisms: detection and generation.
+The former method identifies the edge cases during the analysis of existing datasets and usually represents unusual or infrequent patterns in the data.
 In contrast, generated edge cases are created through simulations or synthetic data generation techniques to anticipate rare conditions not present in the training data.
-This can be done either by using expert knowledge or advanced generative and learning-based methods.
 In this survey, we use the term edge case ``identification'' to cover both methods.